 Step 5: Contact your bank

 Call your bank or go to your card’s online portal to let them know that you’d like to cancel your credit card.
 They may cancel it right away or transfer you to another department.
 The bank may offer you incentives or review your credit card’s benefits in an attempt to keep your account open.
 If you’re not interested, stay strong and reiterate your desire to close the account.

 Step 6: Email a cancellation letter

-Although many customer service calls are now recorded, having a written letter confirming the conversation ensures there are no misunderstandings.
-Find your bank’s customer service email address listed on your card’s website and write that you are confirming your conversation about closing your credit card at your request and include the card details, such as credit account number and your name as it appears on the card, in your letter.
+Although many customer service calls are now recorded, having a written letter confirming the conversation ensures that there are no misunderstandings.
+Find your bank’s customer service email address listed on your card’s website and write that you are confirming your conversation about closing your credit card at your request and include the card details, such as credit account number and your name as it appears on the card.

 Step 7: Check your credit report and credit card statement

-The closed credit card will not reflect on your credit report immediately after closing it.
+The closed credit card will not reflect on your credit report immediately.
 Set calendar reminders for 30 and 60 days later to remind yourself to check your credit report.

 There are many free and paid services available, but the best one is AnnualCreditReport.com.
-This website currently provides free credit reports each week from the three major credit bureaus – Equifax, Experian and Transunion) — plus, credit reports from AnnualCreditReport.com are available weekly through April 2021.
-And again, don’t throw away the following month’s statement as you may still owe back interest even though you paid the balance off before you closed the card.
+This website provides free credit reports every 12 months from the three major credit bureaus (Equifax, Experian and Transunion) — plus, credit reports from AnnualCreditReport.com are available weekly through April 2021.
+And again, don’t throw away the following month’s statement, as you may still owe back interest even though you paid the balance off before you closed the card.

 Step 8: Destroy the old card

-Now that you’ve closed your credit card, there is no need to keep the credit card any longer.
-Destroy the old credit card using a household shredder.
-If you don’t have one, stop by your local bank branch and ask that they put it into their shredder bin.
+Once you’ve closed your credit card, destroy the old credit card using a household shredder or stop by your local bank branch and ask that they put it into their shredder bin.
 You can also use scissors to cut up the card into small pieces and throw those in the trash.